ciaranmahoney/pocket-wp/README.md

 ```
 title // the title for the widget
 count // the number of links to show.
 Default is 5
-tags: [any of your Pocket tags] // Choose to show links from one tag.
+tag: [any of your Pocket tags] // Choose to show links from one tag.
 Currently supports one tag only.
-Default is any links, tagged or untagged.
+Default is all links, tagged or untagged.
+author credit: yes, no // Choose to remove author credit.
+Default is yes (author credit will show).
 ```

 ## Screenshots